2023 Solar Incentives Guide for Tucker, GA - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, speak with your local Tucker solar installation expert.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Tucker solar installers.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-As with federal incentives, these might include rebates, tax credits and more.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives could come from your county or municipality, or from the Georgia government.
+Some solar incentives are often also offered at the local or state level.
+Similar to federal incentives, these might include rebates, tax credits and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+Solar incentives may be offered by your county or municipality, or by the Georgia government.

 Next Steps for Installing Solar in Tucker